Two men questioned are let go without being charged, prosecutor's office says

 In his remarks Wednesday, Van der Sypt noted that authorities have searched more than 100 houses and arrested 58 people as part of the post-Paris probe.
 Another 23 people have been arrested “in linked investigations.”

-There are many reason authorities investigating the Paris attacks are in Belgium.
-Many of those tied to the Paris attacks live in the country, and they’re believed to have met there before lashing out.
+Many of those tied to the Paris massacre lived in Belgium, and they’re believed to have met there before planning attacks.

 There is concern more individuals from the same place may be ready to launch other attacks.